 18+ months out: Ideal — full runway for financial cleanup, contract renegotiation, and QoE prep.

-12 months out: Achievable — requires intense focus and prioritization.
-This is where Meridian was.
+12 months out: Achievable — requires intense focus and prioritisation.
+This is the worked-example timeline.

 6 months out: Damage control — you can fix documentation but can't create a track record.